 By giving more teams at Gatwick access to data, Splunk software is not only improving efficiency but also lowering costs — empowering the team with Splunk Cloud’s 24/7 support and an SLA that promises 100% uptime.
 With these benefits at their fingertips, the team is bringing data to more decisions and actions across the airport, including using data to build a disaster recovery plan for Gatwick’s Passenger Display System and providing readily accessible data on parking lot occupancy levels to optimize staff parking.
 Gatwick has also achieved a smoother, more pleasant passenger experience by using Splunk to streamline security processes, resulting in 95% of passengers making it through security in less than five minutes.

 While the Gatwick IT team initially chose Splunk to troubleshoot various systems, the team quickly realized that the platform could yield far more benefits.
 For example, root cause analysis enabled the IT team to reconfigure the whole PAX (passenger access) validation service, resulting in better performance and fewer incidents.

-Looking ahead, Gatwick plans to use Splunk to dig deeper into firewall logs and other security-related data — as well as to predict future developments.
-For example, Webber and Bannister have already evaluated using Splunk Enterprise for predictive queue-time analytics based on an analysis of previously collected data.
+Looking ahead, Gatwick plans to use the Splunk Data-to-Everything Platform to dig deeper into firewall logs and other security-related data — as well as to predict future developments.
+For example, Webber and Bannister have already evaluated using Splunk technology for predictive queue-time analytics based on an analysis of previously collected data.
 The team also plans to use data from Splunk to better monitor key operational systems and services, as well as to derive insights from customer data, such as how passengers move throughout the airport, to continuously drive efficiency and improve the passenger experience.

 Gatwick Airport may have initially used Splunk as a simple IT troubleshooting tool.
 But this premier airport has quickly discovered that by placing the Splunk platform at the heart of its operations, the sky’s the limit.